Frequently Asked Questions

 What are the start and finish times of the tours?

-This will vary according to the season and location.
+Individual times are shown on the web site as this will vary according to the season and location.
 Typically, in winter time, tours will commence at 10:00 a.m. with the last tour at 04:00 p.m.
-In the summer time, the first tour is at 9:00 a.m., and the last one is 07:00 p.m.
+In the summer time, often the first tour is at 9:00 a.m., and the last one can be as late as 07:00 p.m.